 Goal Targets Actions (short-term) 2019 - 2021 Actions (medium-term) 2021 - 2024 Actions (long-term) 2024+ 2.
 Tasman District becomes more resilient to the impacts of climate change.
-2(b) New coastal development and infrastructure accounts for climate change risks, including sea level rise. (ii) Regulatory activities (resource and building consenting) continue to account for sea level rise based on the Ministiry for the EnvironmentGuidance 2017 and apply the Tasman District Council/Nelson City Council 'Coastal and Freshwater Inundation' guideline (2019) for setting ground and floor levels for new development.
+2(b) New coastal development and infrastructure accounts for climate change risks, including sea level rise. (ii) Regulatory activities (resource and building consenting) continue to account for sea level rise based on the Ministry for the Environment Guidance 2017 and apply the Tasman District Council/Nelson City Council 'Coastal and Freshwater Inundation' guideline (2019) for setting ground and floor levels for new development.
+Continue implementation.
+Review Guideline when new information is available.
 Continue implementation.
 Review Guideline when new information is available.